Artificial intelligence safety institute: United States

-The US AISI was founded in November 2023 as part of the NIST.
+The US AISI was founded in November 2023 as part of the National Institute of Standards and Technology (NIST).
 This happened the day after the signature of the Executive Order 14110.
 In February 2024, Joe Biden's former economic policy adviser Elizabeth Kelly was appointed to lead it.

 In February 2024, the US government created the US AI Safety Institute Consortium (AISIC), regrouping more than 200 organizations such as Google, Anthropic or Microsoft.

 In March 2024, a budget of $10 million was allocated.
 Observers noted that this investment is relatively small, especially considering the presence of many big AI companies in the US.
 The NIST itself, which hosts the AISI, is also known for its chronic lack of funding.
 Biden administration's request for additional funding was met with further budget cuts from congressional appropriators.

-Under President Trump, plans for members of the agency to attend the February AI Action Summit in Paris February 2025 were scrapped.
+Under President Trump, plans for members of the agency to attend the February 2025 AI Action Summit in Paris were scrapped.
 The US and the UK refused to sign the summit's final communique.
 US Vice President JD Vance said "pro-growth AI policies" should be prioritised over safety.

 The name of the agency was changed in June 2025 to the Center for AI Standards and Innovation (CAISI) and its mission transformed.
 According to Secretary of Commerce Howard Lutnick, "For far too long, censorship and regulations have been used under the guise of national security.
 Innovators will no longer be limited by these standards.
 CAISI will evaluate and enhance US innovation of these rapidly developing commercial AI systems while ensuring they remain secure to our national security standards."
-The US Department of Commerce stated that CAISI would represent American interests internationally, guarding against burdensome and unnecessary regulation of US technologies by foreign governments.
+The United States Department of Commerce stated that CAISI would represent American interests internationally, guarding against burdensome and unnecessary regulation of US technologies by foreign governments.
 It collaborates with the NIST Information Technology Laboratory.